timothylcooke/SpikeFinder/Readme.md

 ## Getting Started

-Download the installer and install it.
+Download the installer on [the releases page](https://github.com/timothylcooke/SpikeFinder/releases).
 You can run it on the Lenstar itself, or on any other computer that can connect to the Lenstar's database.
 You may need help from your IT department configuring MySQL to allow you to connect to the database.

 ## Support

-Feel free to create an issue here in GitHub if you find a bug, or if you would like a new feature added.
+Feel free to create an issue [on the issues page](https://github.com/timothylcooke/SpikeFinder/issues) if you find a bug, or if you would like a new feature added.

-You can also email <tcooke@greateyecare.com>, or contact me at +1-269-313-7576 via SMS (US/Canadian numbers only), WhatsApp, or Signal.
+You can also email <tcooke@greateyecare.com>, or contact me at [+1-269-313-7576](tel:+12693137576) via SMS (US/Canadian numbers only), WhatsApp, or Signal.

 ## Thanks!